Paul Goldsmith (politician): Anti-stalking legislation

 On 10 November 2024, Goldsmith confirmed that the Government would introduce new anti-stalking legislation with new restraining and harmful digital communications orders, and prison terms for stalking.
 On 21 November, Goldsmith confirmed the Government would introduce legislation to give sexual abuse victims the power to decide whether convicted offenders should receive name suppression.

-On 10 June 2025, Goldsmith released detail of the Government's proposed Crime Legislation (Stalking and Harassment) Amendment Bill.
+On 10 June 2025, Goldsmith released details of the Government's proposed Crime Legislation (Stalking and Harassment) Amendment Bill.
 Under the proposed legislation, stalkers could be imprisoned for committing two stalking or harassment acts within 24 months instead of three acts within 12 months.
 In addition, doxxing would be classified as a form of stalking and people convicted of stalking or harassment could be subject to Firearms Prohibition Orders.
+The bill passed its third reading on 20 December 2025.
+It came into effect on 26 May 2026.

-Treaty Negotiations Minister
+Treaty of Waitangi issues

 In late June 2025, Goldsmith confirmed that the Government would not progress with a Treaty of Waitangi settlement with the Māori iwi (tribe) Te Whānau-ā-Apanui due to a disagreement with the tribe over an "agree to disagree" clause stating that the tribe had never ceded sovereignty to the New Zealand Crown.
 During a parliamentary select committee, Goldsmith stated: "The Crown's position is clear; the Crown is sovereign.
 The Crown is simply the representation of the democratic will of the people of New Zealand."
 In response, Te Whānau-ā-Apanui said that it was open to negotiating with the Crown "but it would not seek a settlement at all costs or at the price of our rangatiratanga (chieftainship or self-determination)."
 The previous Labour Government had included the "agree to disagree" clause in a Deed of Settlement that it had initialled with Te Whānau-ā-Apanui in 2023.

 In late June 2025, Goldsmith stated that the Government preferred signing one commercial settlement with the Māori tribe Ngāpuhi instead of having multiple settlements.
 Coalition partner New Zealand First MP Shane Jones had introduced a member's bill seeking to force Ngāpuhi to sign a single commercial settlement with the Government.
 Labour MP Peeni Henare, who is of Ngāpuhi descent, said that Goldsmith was motivated by financial considerations and said that Jones' bill would go against the "good faith" provisions of Treaty settlements.
 Labour leader Chris Hipkins said that the National-led government's "hostile" position towards Māori would make Treaty settlements in the next few years "very, very difficult to achieve."